 The RHC also endorsed the draft Statement on ‘Wearable personal dosimeter and airport CT-security scanners’ with jurisdictions to include radiation monitoring data to finalise the statement.
 Prior to finalisation, the Statement will be communicated with the Department of Home Affairs (DHA) for feedback.
 The aim of this statement is to prevent a potential false, high dose from being recorded, as radiation workers have their wearable personal dosimeters scanned with carry-on baggage as part of the airport security screening process.
 This statement will help DHA consider the development of a policy and guidance regarding an exemption of wearable personal dosimeters from being subject to airport CT-baggage scanners.

 The RHC discussed the process of implementing the RPS framework to provide a more effective and efficient approach that protects human health and the environment from the harmful effects of radiation.
 The RPS associates requirements with regulatory expectations, providing clarity for those responsible for safety.
 The framework will introduce a new type of document ‘Regulatory Expectations’, which will promote nationally consistent regulatory expectations and establish a ‘baseline’ for compliance against applicable Codes.
 The RHC agreed to adopt this framework and incorporate Regulatory Expectation documents into the RPS series.

 The minutes of this RHC meeting are provided online at www.arpansa.gov.au/rhc.
 The next RHC meeting is scheduled to take place on 16–17 June 2021.

 Nuclear Safety Committee

-The minutes of NSC meetings are available on the ARPANSA website at www.arpansa.gov.au/nsw.
-The next NSC meeting is scheduled to take place in Sydney on 26 June 2020.
+The minutes of meetings are available at www.arpansa.gov.au/nsc.
+The next meeting of the NSC is scheduled for 11 June 2021.